Fall Perennials That Will Give Your Cottage Garden the Wow Factor

 Continue to water your fall perennials as needed, especially if there’s a dry spell.
 Proper hydration is crucial for them to establish strong root systems before winter.

 Reduce your watering frequency as the weather cools.
-Perennials need less water in the fall, but it’s still important to ensure they receive adequate moisture, especially for those planted recently.
+Although perennials need less water in the fall, it’s still important to ensure they receive adequate moisture, especially those planted recently.

 fall perennials for cottage garden